Subscribe By RSS or Email

-In 2003, Mayor Richard M. Daley endorsed a “10-Year Plan to End Homelessness” in
+In 2003, then-Mayor Richard M. Daley endorsed a “10-Year Plan to End Homelessness” in

 Chicago.
 The plan called for ultimately replacing the current system